LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

    // => 24

+.. _operators-invoke:

 Invoke
 ======

-Parentheses can be applied to some expressions in order to **invoke** the value.
+Parentheses can be applied to some expressions in order to :dfn:`invoke` the value.
 Invoking can have different results for different objects.
 By default, most objects return a copy of themselves when they are invoked.
 Methods, when invoked, execute the method, returning its value.

-Invoking an object by applying parentheses is always equivalent to directly calling the method named "invoke".
+Invoking an object by applying parentheses is always equivalent to directly calling the method named ``invoke``.
 The following examples invoke a local variable and a thread variable with no parameters::

    #lv()